Chizaram-Julius/Travello-Traveling-Website-Landing-Page/README.md

 # Travello-Traveling-Website-Landing-Page
 Travello Traveling Website Landing Page — A responsive and modern travel booking page built with HTML and CSS.
 Features a clean layout and intuitive design where users can “book trips in minutes and gain full control for much longer.”
-Focused on usability and mobile-friendly experience.

----

-## ✈️ Travello Traveling Website Landing Page

-A **responsive travel booking landing page** built with **HTML** and **CSS**, designed for **Travello** — a platform that helps users plan and book their trips effortlessly.
-The design emphasizes clarity, control, and a smooth user experience: *“Book your trip in minutes and gain full control for much longer.”*

 ---